 Code of Ethics

-I am a proud member of the League of Landscape Photographers and as such, behave in accordance with the following Code of Ethics:
+I am a proud member of Nature First: The Alliance for Responsible Nature Photography and as such, behave in accordance with the following Code of Ethics:

 - I inform myself about all rules and regulations relating to photography when visiting a natural area or public attraction.